wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Battery Best Practices
 ^^^^^^^^^^^^^^^^^^^^^^

-Teams should purchase several new batteries each year to help keep their batteries fresh.
-Elimination matches can require many batteries and because of the quick turn around time batteries may not have enough time to recharge.
+* Teams should purchase several new batteries each year to help keep their batteries fresh.
+Elimination matches can require many batteries and there may not be enough time to recharge.

 .. image:: images/robot-battery/battery-cart.jpg
    :alt: A wooden bookcase like cart for storing and charging batteries.

-A multi bank battery charger allows you to charge more than one battery at a time.
+* A multi bank battery charger allows you to charge more than one battery at a time.
 Many teams build a robot cart for their batteries and the charger allowing for easy transport and storage.

-It is a good idea to permanently identify each battery with at least: team number, year, and a unique identifier.
+* It is a good idea to permanently identify each battery with at least: team number, year, and a unique identifier.
 Teams may also want to use something removeable (stickers, labeling machine etc.) to identify what that battery should be used for based on its performance data.

 .. image:: images/robot-battery/battery-flag.jpg
    :alt: A battery flag is just a small piece of plastic that fits in the battery connector.

-Using battery flags (a piece of plastic placed in the battery connector) is a common way to indicate that a battery has been charged.
+* Using battery flags (a piece of plastic placed in the battery connector) is a common way to indicate that a battery has been charged.

-Only use a charged battery that has been verfied using methods above for competition matches.
+* Only use a charged battery that has been verfied using methods above for competition matches.
 If you are in a situation where you have run out of charged batteries, please ask a veteran team for help!
 Nobody wants to see a robot dead on the field (:ref:`brownout <docs/software/roborio-info/roborio-brownouts:roboRIO Brownout and Understanding Current Draw>`) due to a bad or uncharged battery.